Airbus5717/rotate/README.md

 ## C Style
 - Most of the code is pure C-Style except with some syntax sugar from C++ to make code easier to develop
-- The only util i use from C++ stdlib is the std::vector<T>
+- The only util i use from C++ stdlib is the std::vector (for now)
-- std::string is used only in the debugging infrastructure only
-- C++20 is chosen to silent the compiler warnings

-## TODOS
+## Goals
 - TODO: make the compiler compile on C++11 or maybe older versions
 - TODO: Reduce as much macros as possible
+- TODO: Make the language usable for personal projects
-- TODO:
+- TODO: Remove the C++ std library dependency
+- Rely on C std library only